core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A proposed mitigation is to only allow this option to relax the standard suppression rules for a resource in case the option is sent by an authenticated client.
 If sent by an unauthenticated client, the option can be used to expand the classes of responses suppressed compared to the default rules but not to reduce the classes of responses suppressed.

 ## 6LoWPAN ##
 In a 6LoWPAN network, a multicast IPv6 packet may be fragmented prior to transmission.
-A 6LoWPAN Router that forwards a fragmented packet can have a relatively high impact on the occupation of the wireless channel and on the memory load of the local node due to packet buffer occupation.
+A 6LoWPAN Router that forwards a fragmented packet may have a relatively high impact on the occupation of the wireless channel and may locally experience high memory load due to packet buffering.
 For example, the MPL {{RFC7731}} protocol requires an MPL Forwarder to store the packet for a longer duration, to allow multiple forwarding transmissions to neighboring Forwarders.
-If only one of the fragments is not received correctly by an MPL Forwarder, the receiver needs to discard all received fragments and it needs to receive all the packet fragments again on a future occasion.
+If one or more of the fragments are not received correctly by an MPL Forwarder during its packet reassembly time window, the Forwarder discards all received fragments and at a future point in time it needs to receive again all the packet fragments (this time, possibly from another neighboring MPL Forwarder).

 For these reasons, a fragmented IPv6 multicast packet is a possible attack vector in a Denial of Service (DoS) amplification attack.
 See Section 11.3 of {{RFC7252}} for more details on amplification.
-To mitigate the risk, applications sending multicast IPv6 requests to 6LoWPAN hosted CoAP servers SHOULD limit the size of the request to avoid 6LoWPAN fragmentation.
+To mitigate the risk, applications sending multicast IPv6 requests to 6LoWPAN hosted CoAP servers SHOULD limit the size of the request to avoid 6LoWPAN fragmentation of the request packet.
 A 6LoWPAN Router or multicast forwarder SHOULD deprioritize forwarding for multi-fragment 6LoWPAN multicast packets.
 Also, a 6LoWPAN Border Router SHOULD implement multicast packet filtering to prevent unwanted multicast traffic from entering a 6LoWPAN network from the outside.
 For example, it could filter out all multicast packet for which there is no known multicast listener on the 6LoWPAN network.
+See {{sec-other-protocols}} for protocols that allow multicast listeners to signal which groups they would like to listen to.

 ## Wi-Fi ##
 In a home automation scenario using Wi-Fi, Wi-Fi security